Black Moshannon State Park

 In an effort to restore the land, the Commonwealth of Pennsylvania bought thousands of acres of burnt and desolate land.
 Pennsylvania set a path to reforestation through the establishment of the state forest system, one that now includes Moshannon State Forest.

 To relieve unemployment during the Great Depression, President Franklin Roosevelt created the Civilian Conservation Corps (CCC) in 1933.
-By May of that year, the Beaver Meadow CCC Camp, located near the abandoned Beaver Mills, became one of the first to open.
-It put over 200 young men to work conserving timber, water and soil.
+By May of that year, the Beaver Meadow CCC Camp (S-71-PA), located near the abandoned town of Beaver Mills, became one of the first to open.
+It put over 200 young men to work conserving timber, water, and soil.
 They built roads to aid forest fire fighting and planted trees to help reforest the land.
-Their achievements were lasting.
-You may travel CCC roads today, or hike among the rows of red pines the CCC boys planted.
+Visitors today can travel CCC roads or hike among the rows of red pines the CCC boys planted.

-Next, the CCC boys built park facilities that visitors still enjoy, including log cabins, food concession, picnic pavilions and some trails.
-The use of Black Moshannon water changed again.
-The CCC even constructed a new dam to provide swimming, boating, fishing and a centerpiece for relaxation.
+The CCC boys built park facilities that visitors still enjoy, including log cabins, the food concession, picnic pavilions, and some trails.
+The use of Black Moshannon’s water changed again.
+The CCC constructed a new dam to provide swimming, boating, and fishing

 Keep in Touch